DeirdreHegarty/Msc_Project/research/ml_terms.md

 **Autoencoder** - A autoencoder is a neural network that has three layers: an input layer, a hidden (encoding) layer, and a decoding layer.
 The network is trained to reconstruct its inputs, which forces the hidden layer to try to learn good representations of the inputs.

 ![Autoencoder](https://github.com/DeirdreHegarty/Msc_Project/blob/master/images/encoder.png)

+**Average Precision** - (AP), more commonly, further averaged over all queries and reported as a single score — **Mean Average Precision (MAP)** — is a very popular performance measure in information retrieval.

+**Mean Average Precision** - The average precision (AP) is the area under the PR curve.
+First the AP is computed for each class, and then averaged over the different classes.
+The end result is the mAP.